SPANDigital/presidium-core/_getting_started/_TEMPLATE.md

 # Template Instructions
 # ---------------------
-# 1) Copy and rename this file.
-Don't forget to remove the leading "_"
+# 1) Copy and rename this file as index.md with no leading "_".
-# 2) Replace content placeholders with appropriate content, search for "REPLACE WITH"
+# 2) Replace any content placeholders with the appropriate content.
+Search for "REPLACE WITH".
-# 3) Delete this line and all lines above so that the below front matter is at the top of the file.
+# 3) Delete this line and all lines above so that the front matter below is at the top of the file.
 ---
 title: "Getting Started"
+id: "getting-started"
 author: "REPLACE WITH github-username"
 ---

-## Downloading the Code
+# Downloading the Code

 REPLACE WITH Instructions on where to download the product.

-## Installation
+# Installation

-REPLACE WITH Instructions on how to correctly install the product
+REPLACE WITH instructions on how to correctly install the product.

-## Setup and Configuration
+# Setup and Configuration

-REPLACE WITH How to setup and configure the product for initial use
+REPLACE WITH how to set up and configure the product for initial use.

-## Confirming it Works
+# Confirming it Works

-REPLACE WITH Ho to test the product has been correctly installed
+REPLACE WITH how to test that the product is correctly installed.